fondemen/spark-simple-archetype/README.md

 ```
 docker service create --name squid --replicas 1 --network spark-nw -p 3128:3128 chrisdaish/squid
 ```
-Then configure your browser to use an HTTP proxy server with `192.168.2.100` as the host and `3128` as the port.
+Then configure your browser to use an HTTP proxy server with host `192.168.2.100` and port `3128`.

 ## Submitting your Spark analysis